 The Alex laser is effective for all colors except for yellow and red, while ND:YAG laser is effective for most colors except for green and yellow.
 The Q-switched laser uses a high intense pulse beam that is directed deep within the skin to break down the ink.
 Once the ink is broken down into small enough particles, the body absorbs it, while also stimulating collagen production.
 The collagen replaces new skin cells so the patient is left with a clean slate.
-In the study, almost 50 percent of patients that had undergone 10 treatment sessions had a successful tattoo removal.
-The success rate increased with the number of treatment sessions.
-Tattoo removal was success for 75 percent of those who had undergone 15 sessions.
+Studies have shown that tattoos can be significantly reduced in appearance over a series of Q-Switched Alexandrite laser treatments.
+Success rate increases with the number of treatment sessions.

-Because Q-switched lasers have the capability of selective photothermolysis, a precise targeting of a structure or tissue using a specific wavelength of light that selectively absorbs light into that particular target area alone, they are also effective treatments for laser hair removal, the reduction or removal of hyperpigmentation, broken blood vessels and hemangiomas.
+Because Q-switched lasers have the capability of selective photothermolysis, a precise targeting of a structure or tissue using a specific wavelength of light that selectively absorbs light into that particular target area alone, they are also considered an effective treatment for laser hair removal, the reduction or removal of hyperpigmentation, broken blood vessels and hemangiomas.

-Fractional laser resurfacing and Q-Switched lasers are success when used in combination.
-The clinical experience of combining fractional resurfacing with Q-Switched laser therapy, such as the Ruby laser, to remove unwanted tattoos has shown significant improvement and potential benefits.
+Fractional laser resurfacing and Q-Switched lasers are often in combination.
+The clinical experience of combining fractional resurfacing with Q-Switched laser therapy, such as the Ruby laser, to remove unwanted tattoos has shown significant improvement.